San Diego Itinerary Ideas from 1 to 3 Days (+ Maps & Tips)

 I’m sure that if you visit San Diego for just a few days, you’ll be planning a future longer trip before you even leave.

-Because all of San Diego county’s many attractions are relatively close to each other, you can choose to stay in one place for the entire duration of your trip to San Diego.
+Because the main attractions in San Diego County are fairly close to each other, you can stay in one place for your entire trip.

 FAQ

-How many days should I spend in San Diego?
+How many days do you need in San Diego?

 We recommend planning at least 3 days for San Diego.
-This will allow you to explore the city center, visit one or two theme parks, and potentially also catch a glimpse of the beautiful coastal areas nearby.
+This will allow you to explore the city center, visit one or two theme parks, and potentially also visit one of the coastal areas nearby.
 However, if you have more time, you can easily fill 5-7 days in San Diego and you’ll find plenty to do.

 What is the best month to visit San Diego?